Eleanor spent the first few days of her marriage in almost constant motion.

 “Indeed.
 We must pray for a prince, ma’am,” Lady Harriet said quietly, but she was wringing her hands, her expression troubled.

 “Yes.”
 She looked at Lady Harriet and turned her head, looking out the brightly clean window at the green spring outside.
 “I will pray for a prince.
 With all my heart.”
-She looked at Lady Harriet, whose expression was very strange, and not all joyful.
+She looked at Lady Harriet, whose expression was very strange, and not at all joyful.
 “I will bear the next king of Gravonia.”
 She smiled then, her nausea and initial fear fading away as fog is chased away by strong sunlight.
 “It is my destiny.”